Mershon Center New Associate Professor Grant Competition

-2. A three- to five-page (double-spaced) proposal explaining the applicant's research trajectory to date, their projected next steps, the relevance of these to Mershon's mission, and the applicant's particular interest in Mershon involvement.
+2. A 3-5 page (double-spaced) proposal explaining the applicant's research trajectory to date, their projected next steps, the relevance of these to Mershon's mission, and the applicant's interest in helping to develop and advance that mission.

 3. A sample publication (article or book chapter), with a note contextualizing it in relation to future plans.